 Can you cook food with a cardboard box and sunshine?
 Students at Green Life Academy gave it a shot on beautiful sunny day in Costa Rica.
 Check out the video below and see how they did it.

 The concept of using the sun to heat objects was at least as old as the Greeks.
 Archimedes is said to have set roman ships on fire with a “burning glass” that may have been an array of mirrors.
 In addition, cooking food and drying meat with the sun was staple technique for Native Americans.
 21st Century “solar ovens” take it to a new level.
 There are many varieties of solar cookers but the two most common are the box solar oven and the parabolic solar cooker.
+People are using solar power a lot more now, not just for cooking.
+But also for actually providing electricity to their house through solar panels.
+Other people have even taken to using things like these AGM Solar Batteries to help make the most of the solar energy.

 Box Solar Oven